List of Shortland Street characters introduced in 1992: Jaki Manu

 Jaki was shocked to see Henry come into hospital in early 1994.
-Following a recent successful tour, Henri required surgery on his knee.
-After coming into conflict with Henri’s latest publicist, Henri and Jacqui reunited whilst Henri recovered on the ward.
-One evening in early February, Jaki took a phone order for medication from Dr Chris Warner resulting in a dosing error and serious incident for Henri’s roommate.
+Following a recent successful tour, Henry required surgery on his knee.
+After coming into conflict with Henry’s latest publicist, Henry and Jaki reunited whilst Henry recovered on the ward.
+One evening in early February, Jaki took a phone order for medication from Dr Chris Warner resulting in a dosing error and serious incident for Henry’s roommate.
 Jaki was soon made the scapegoat for the error.
 To avoid the incident being referred to the nursing council, and facing potential deregistration as a nurse, Jaki accepted a demotion to a staff nurse position.
 The role change gave her a chance for reflection and soon turned down the opportunity to return to the Senior Charge Nurse role as well as an offer to become Director of Nursing as part of a new direction for the clinic.
 Jaki instead applied to Guy’s Hospital in London for a clinical specialist course.
-With Henri planning to play in the English summer county competition, the two left Ferndale together.
+With Henry planning to play in the English summer county competition, the two left Ferndale together.